 - 11. This document is intended to be continually edited and updated as and when new questions are received.

-The date on which each section was last amended is included for ease of reference. - 12.Questions on the practical application of any of the requirements of CSDR, including the requirements in CSDR technical standards, may be sent to the following email address at ESMA:
+The date on which each section was last amended is included for ease of reference. - 12.Questions on the practical application of any of the requirements of CSDR, including the requirements in CSDR technical standards, may be sent to ESMA using the procedure described on the Q&As page of the website3.